AnonymousAliensX/category_navigator/README.md

 ## Features

 - navigation bar customization like color, elevation, shape, border radius, axis, etc
 - unselected and highlighted item customization like background color, text color, shape, shadow, elevation, etc
 - animate to default active item
-- added icon support
+- can use icons, or labels, or both

 ## Getting started